dlion/smagenBot/README.md

 ## TODO
 - [ ] Start plugin
-- [ ] Move plugins directory on the root of the repo
+- [x] Move plugins directory on the root of the repo
 - [ ] More plugins
 - [x] if use /command@nickname your bot answer only if nickname is his name
+- [x] The bot can send images
+- [x] The bot can send chatAction
+- [ ] The bot can send audio files
+- [ ] The bot can send video files
+- [ ] The bot can send documents

 ## Author
 * Domenico Luciani aka DLion